textpattern/textpattern.github.io/tags/tag-basics/tag-escaping.md

 `escape="json"`
 : JSON-encode, without the surrounding `""` quotes.

+`escape="trim"` (`ltrim`, `rtrim`)
+: Remove surrounding (left, right) spaces/newlines from the content.

 `escape="tidy"`
-: Remove spaces/newlines from the content.
+: Remove extra spaces/newlines from the content and trigger a more thorough processing mode.

 `escape="number"`
 : Format the content as a number.